stolostron/labs/introduction-to-gitops-and-policies/04_disaster_recovery.md

 No resources found in gitops-apps namespace.
 ~~~

-Now we are going to simulate that we lose one of the `finance: dev` clusters, in order to do so, we are going to remove the `finance: dev` label from `spoke` cluster, that way the application should be deployed onto `spoke2` cluster.
+Now we are going to simulate that we lose one of the `finance: dev` clusters, in order to do so, we are going to remove the `finance: dev` label from cluster named `spoke`, that way the application should be deployed onto cluster named `spoke2`.

-1. Remove `finance: dev` label from `spoke` cluster
+1. Remove `finance: dev` label from cluster named `spoke`:

     ~~~sh
     oc --context hub -n spoke patch cluster spoke -p '{"metadata":{"labels":{"finance":null}}}' --type=merge